How to identify a skills gap in your team – and fill it effectively

 Act on the data

-More than half of companies train and develop their staff in order to fill open positions.
-If there are skills that you’d like to strengthen, such as spreadsheet knowledge or customer service, then offer up training to your employees.
-The right training can help you close the gap between your current and needed skill levels.
+More than half of companies train and develop their staff to fill open positions.
+If there are skills you’d like to strengthen, such as spreadsheet knowledge or customer service, then you should follow the steps below to plug those gaps.

-• Modifying your hiring process to screen for skills that your company needs.
+Modifying your hiring process to screen for skills that your company needs can be helpful.
 For example, you can add skills assessments like writing samples and numerical reasoning tests to better get an idea of how adept they are.

-• Use structured interviews, which are focused on job-related traits, to reduce biases and ensure your criteria for choosing a new hire are strictly in line with the requirements of the jobs.
+Use structured interviews, which are focused on job-related traits, to reduce biases and ensure your criteria for choosing a new hire are strictly in line with the requirements of the job.